-There’s a lot of appeal to that, and if the simplicity of an electric unit gets more people smoking, that’s fantastic.
+There’s a lot of appeal to that, and if the simplicity of electric smokers gets more people smoking, that’s fantastic.

 Bottom line, if you want to smoke delicious food, but you don’t wish to use gas or charcoal (or you can’t), this unit may be just what you need.
 Definitely recommended.

 Other Models Might Suit You If:

 - You don’t have a convenient power outlet

 - You need to smoke for very large crowds

 - You prefer the taste charcoal imparts on food

 Masterbuilt 30” Digital Electric Smoker Not For You?
 Here Are Some Great Alternatives: